gonglinyuan/jos/README.md

 1. *What is the purpose of having an individual handler function for each exception/interrupt? (i.e., if all exceptions/interrupts were delivered to the same handler, what feature that exists in the current implementation could not be provided?)*

-   If we use an individual handler function for each exception/interrupt, we can safely let user apps deal with some of the exceptions and disallow user apps to catch other exceptions.
+   If we use an individual handler function for each exception/interrupt, we can safely let user programs deal with some of the exceptions and disallow programs apps to catch other exceptions.
 Therefore, it is easier to provide protections.

 2. *Did you have to do anything to make the `user/softint` program behave correctly?
-The grade script expects it to produce a general protection fault (trap 13), but `softint`'s code says`int $14`.
+The grade script expects it to produce a general protection fault (trap 13), but `softint`'s code says `int $14`.
 Why should this produce interrupt vector 13?
 What happens if the kernel actually allows `softint`'s `int $14` instruction to invoke the kernel's page fault handler (which is interrupt vector 14)?*

-   The `int 14` produces interrupt vector 13 because the DPL for page fault handler is 0 (kernel privileged).
-So when CPU finds out that the user is calling `int 14`, it will trigger the general protection fault, which gives a trap number 13.
+   The `int 14` produces interrupt vector 13 because the DPL for page fault handler is 0, which means that it is a kernel privileged interrupt (so user programs are not allowed to trigger this interrupt with an `int` instruction).
+Therefore, when CPU finds out that the user program is calling `int 14`, it will trigger the general protection fault, which gives a trap number 13.

 **Exercise 5.** *Modify `trap_dispatch()` to dispatch page fault exceptions to `page_fault_handler()`.*